 You should ensure that your staff are fully trained to identify data breaches.
 In particular you should ensure that they recognise the different types of data breach covered by the GDPR.

-You should review your internal breach reporting procedure and make sure that it meets the new standards and that records are kept for all data breaches whether notified or not.
+You should review your internal breach reporting procedure and make sure that it meets the current standards and that records are kept for all data breaches whether notified or not.
 It is important for serious breaches to have a robust breach detection, investigation and reporting procedure in place.
 Can you meet the 72 hour time limit?
 Do you have sufficient procedures in place to meet the notification requirements?

 Which incidents trigger notification?